karlklin/math-competition-redux-learning/README.md

 ## Computed
 - default is to use @Computed for getters
+- computed property won't re-run if none of the data used in the previous computation changed.
+- automatic suspension: If a computed value is no longer observed, for example the UI in which it was used no longer exists, MobX can automatically garbage collect it.

 ## Side effects
 - this one is tricky.
 Basically they are saying to use only mobx reactivity in side effects